Top Things to do in Guilin: Best Activities & Must-Sees

 Guilin's Top Attractions and Tours

-Guilin 1-day tour: Longji Rice Terraces + Jinkeng Terraces + Huangluo Village of Yao Nationality (Small group tour for 8 people/private tour)
+Guilin 1-day Tour: Longji Rice Terraces + Jinkeng Terraced Fields + Huangluo Village of Yao Nationality (Small Group of 8 Travelers/Private Tour)

 Day tours